-The Lone Star State harbors fantastic fishing opportunities, but you gotta make sure you’re properly licensed to run fishing charters.
+The Lone Star State harbors fantastic fishing opportunities, but you’ll need to make sure you’re properly licensed to run a fishing charter.
 So, today you’ll find out how to become a fishing guide in Texas.

 From Striper fishing on Lake Texoma to offshore Tuna fishing in the Gulf, Texas is full of hot fishing fun.
 Knowing how to legally operate your charter fishing business is essential to enjoy it to the fullest.